 - We agree with IESBA that the Code cannot override laws and regulations.
-Section 225 rightly clarifies that disclosure will be precluded if it is contrary to laws and regulations.
-In this respect however, the ED does not address how to deal with situations with respect to cross-border engagements, including group audit situations and this aspect needs to be looked further into. - We are pleased that mandatory reporting is no longer being considered as this would have resulted in unintended and adverse consequences, potentially reducing the ability of PAs to influence potential non-compliance.
-However, we remain concerned as the proposals could still create a "de facto" requirement in certain extreme circumstances and also introduce uncertainty surrounding the question of when and what PAs might disclose to an external authority.
+Section 225 rightly clarifies that disclosure will be precluded if it is contrary with laws and regulations.
+In this respect however, the ED does not address how to deal with situations with respect to cross-border engagements, including group audit situations. and this aspect need to be looked further into. - We are pleased that mandatory reporting is no longer being considered, as this would have resulted in unintended and adverse consequences, potentially reducing the ability of PAs to influence potential non-compliance.
+However, we remain concerned, as the proposals could still create a "de facto" requirement in certain extreme circumstances and also introduce uncertainty surrounding the question of when and what PAs might disclose to an external authority. - We fully subscribe to the objectives and requirements already included in the International Standard of Auditing (ISA) 250 on "Consideration of Laws and Regulations in an Audit of Financial Statements" which includes having to respond appropriately to non-compliance or suspected non-compliance with laws and regulations identified during the audit.